Rohan0497/hr-assist/README.md

-# HR-ASSIST Agentic MCP Server for HR Workflows
+﻿# HR-ASSIST Agentic MCP Server for HR Workflows

 HR-ASSIST is an agentic AI MCP server that exposes HR operations as MCP tools so that an MCP-capable client such as Claude Desktop can drive HR workflows like onboarding, ticket creation, meeting scheduling, and leave management.

 This project demonstrates how an AI agent can execute HR processes end-to-end using MCP (Model Context Protocol).
 The HRMS data is seeded in memory, and emails are sent via Gmail SMTP.
-The intent is to illustrate the full flow even when you don’t have access to paid HRMS APIs like Keka or enterprise Outlook.
+The intent is to illustrate the full flow even when you donÔÇÖt have access to paid HRMS APIs like Keka or enterprise Outlook.

 ---